 Memorizing steps and formulas and then practicing them over and over might allow someone to pass a test, but it doesn’t promote retention.
 It also doesn’t train children to be good problem solvers.
 Teaching children to visualize how math works helps them build the problem-solving skills they will need as they move into advanced math.

 A student could solve these comparisons by changing the denominators to come up with the right answer.
-That’s a correct way of solving these math problems, and Math 5 teaches that approach.
+That’s a correct way of solving these math problems.
 However, as the lesson shows, it’s also important to learn how to solve simple math problems mentally.
 By using strategies like thinking of ½ and seeing if each fraction is more or less or comparing the denominators, students are able to easily solve simple problems, check their answers, and learn new concepts more quickly.

 Learning to See Math